M Ryding Artworks

 Picture

 Fusing tools are required to connect the layers to each other.
 I primarily use a propane torch and occassionally use a heat gun for spot fusing.
-Encaustic irons are also helpful.
+Heat guns are also better when layering papers (a torch may ignite the paper) Encaustic irons are also helpful.

 Another necessity is ventilation.
-If open doors and windows aren't an option a ventilation unit is needed like the one I use at right.
+If open doors and windows aren't an option in your space a ventilation unit is needed similar to the one I use at right.

 Picture